TriggeredGamerX/AkaHotkeyManager/README.md

 A quick totem equipping keybind.
 Will equip a totem of undying into your offhand when pressed.
 Default keybind 'X'.

 https://modrinth.com/mod/aka-hotkey-manager
+#**For Server Owners or Admins :-
+**Note:- This Mod is not a Hack And You can also check the source code + Dont Think its auto totem or a hack cause its only Setting hotkey for specific item not Automating Things.